-The Middle East Librarians’ Association recognizes the importance of mentoring in successful career development in Middle East Librarianship, and is launching a mentorship program.
-Please read the guidelines and goals below and complete the appropriate application below if interested in participating.
+The Middle East Librarians’ Association recognizes the importance of mentoring in successful career development in Middle East Librarianship, and is offering a mentorship program.
+If interested in participating, please read the guidelines, and goals below, and complete the application form.

-Any MELA member, new or continuing, is eligible to participate in the one-to-one Mentorship Program, either as a mentor or an advisee.
-Student members pursuing a library science degree are strongly encouraged to participate as advisees.
-The Program is intended to assist the advisee to acquire the skills needed to begin or advance on a career path in Middle East studies librarianship with the help of a trusted and experienced individual acting as a friend, advisor, coach, guide, teacher or role model.
-Each pairing (mentor/advisee) will generally last for 12-18 months.
+Any MELA member, new or continuing, is eligible to participate in the one-to-one Mentorship Program, either as a mentor or a mentee.
+Student members pursuing a library science degree are strongly encouraged to participate as mentee.
+The program is intended to assist mentee in acquiring the skills needed to begin or advance on a career path in Middle East studies librarianship with the help of a trusted and experienced individual acting as a friend, advisor, coach, guide, teacher or role model.
+Each pairing (mentor/mentee) will generally last for 12-18 months.
 It is the goal of the program that at the end of the formal mentorship the relationship will continue as colleagues.
 Anyone interested in participating in the Mentorship Program should contact the Mentorship Coordinator.
-The Mentorship Coordinator will be selected on a rotating basis from the membership of the Committee on Education by the MELA Executive Board.
+The Mentorship Coordinator is selected on a rotating basis from the membership of the MELA Committee on Education by the Executive Board.

-- Encourage librarians to stay in the profession.
+- Encourage new librarians to stay in the profession.

-There may be instances where a mentor relationship with an advisee is not felt to be proceeding in a satisfactory manner by either party.
-If either a mentor or advisee doesn’t feel that their pairing is working well, he or she should contact the Mentorship Coordinator.
-In such instances either party may, at any time and without prejudice, request assignment of a new personal mentor.
+There may be instances where a mentor relationship with a mentee is not felt to be proceeding in a satisfactory manner by either party.
+If a mentor or mentee doesn’t feel that their pairing is working well, he/she should contact the Mentorship Coordinator.
+In such instances either party may, at any time and without prejudice, request assignment of a new personal mentor/mentee.

 What is a mentor?

 A mentor is an experienced counselor and trusted advisor; it is someone who can provide guidance and support to a new librarian, a developing professional or a library science student.
-The mentor answers questions, advises, helps identify options, possible courses of actions, shares information on successful patterns others have followed, helps make connections with others who may be able to offer insights and shows an advisee the many opportunities for involvement in MELA.
+The mentor answers questions, advises, helps identify options, possible courses of actions, shares information on successful patterns others have followed, helps make connections with others who may be able to offer insights, and shows a mentee the many opportunities for involvement in MELA.

-Mentors (employed or retired) should have had at considerable (more than 10 years in most cases) experience in the profession, leadership experiences, possess coaching/teaching and interpersonal communication skills, genuine interest and commitment to help and preferably have also access to professional networks.
-Mentoring involves being a good listener, a thoughtful advisor and a role model.
-A mentor needs to have a sincere interest in helping others who are new to the profession of Middle East librarianship.
+It is preferable for mentors (employed or retired) to have 10 years’ experience in the profession leadership experiences, coaching/teaching and interpersonal communication skills, genuine interest, and commitment to help, and access to professional networks.
+Mentoring involves being a good listener, a thoughtful advisor, and a role model.
+A mentor needs to have a sincere interest in helping others who are new to Middle East librarianship.

-Mentors are expected to make initial contact with their advisees (by telephone or electronic).
-Mentors should arrange to meet face to face with their advisees at least once during the MELA annual meeting, preferably at the beginning of the conference.
-At this meeting, the mentor should expect to answer questions, give guidance or just to listen.
-A mentor serves as informal personal guidance counselor and confidant who can help identify options, possible courses of actions and share information on successful patterns others have followed.
-Some things that you might want to discuss with your advisee are their interests, how to become involved in MELA and how to get the most from the sessions and workshops.
-While it is not necessary to commit to spending all of your time with your advisee, it is important to touch base occasionally during the annual meeting.
+Mentors are expected to make initial contact with their mentees.
+If possible, mentors should arrange to meet face to face with their mentees at least once a year, during the MELA annual meeting.
+At this meeting, the mentor should expect to answer questions, give guidance, or just to listen.
+Discussions with your mentee should focus on their interests, how to become active members of MELA, and how to get the most from the sessions and workshops.

 Benefits for mentors:

-An advisee is generally a librarian who is new to the profession (less than 5 years on the job), to MELA, a library science student or a first-time annual meeting attendee.
+A mentee is generally a new librarian (less than 5 years in the profession), a library science student, a new MELA member, or a first-time MELA annual meeting attendee.

-An advisee is a MELA member who seeks guidance and advice from professionally experienced colleagues.
+A mentee is a MELA member who seeks guidance, and advice from professionally experienced colleagues.

-An advisee will be contacted by the assigned mentor.
-The advisee is expected to communicate her/his own goals and/or information about what she/he hopes to achieve or gain.
-The advisee should arrange to meet face to face with the mentor at least once during the annual meeting, preferably at the beginning of the conference.
-This meeting is an opportunity for the advisee to ask questions, receive guidance, and get to know the mentor.
-Some things that you might want to discuss with your mentor are your professional interests, how to get the most from the sessions and workshops you attend, and how to become involved in MELA.
-Don’t be shy about asking to be introduced to other colleagues and Board members.
-While it is not necessary to commit to spending all of your time with your mentor, feel free to touch base with her/him occasionally.
+A mentee will be contacted by the assigned mentor.
+The mentee is expected to communicate her/his own goals and/or information about what she/he hopes to achieve or gain.
+If possible, the mentee should arrange to meet face to face with the mentor at least once a year, during the annual meeting.
+This meeting is an opportunity for the mentee to ask questions, receive guidance, and get to know the mentor.
+Discussions with your mentor can revolve around your professional interests, how to get the most from the sessions and workshops, and how to become an active member of MELA.
+Don’t hesitate to ask to be introduced to other colleagues, and Executive Board members.

 - Involvement in a professional organization.